Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Related Work

-\paragraph{\titleit{Real-World Usage through Code Studies}} We are not aware of any large-scale code study that investigates characteristics of real-world floating-point code.
-Previous works have investigated how different features are used in practice in different programming languages, for example in the context of static analysis for the R programming language~\cite{sihlerAnatomyRealWorldCode2024}, dynamic features in Smalltalk~\cite{callauHowDevelopersUseDynamic2011}, the use of \code{eval} and dynamic behavior in JavaScript~\cite{richardsTheEvalThatMenDo2011,richardsAnAnalysisOfDynamicBehaviour2010}, dynamic features or code complexity in Python~\cite{akerblomTracingDynamicFeatures2014,grotovComparisonPythonJupyter2022}, \TOCHECK{inheritance, method chaining, and streams in Java~\cite{temperoHowDoJavaProgramsUseInheritance2008,dyerMiningBillionsAST2014,khatchadourian2020,keshkMethodChainingRedux2023}}, or gradual types in TypeScript and Python~\cite{troppmannTypedConfused2024}.
-While this paper also studies features of code, these are sufficiently different that we cannot straight-forwardly re-use existing infrastructure.
+\paragraph{\textit{Real-World Usage through Code Studies}} We are not aware of any large-scale code study that investigates characteristics of real-world floating-point code.
+Previous works have investigated how different features are used in practice in different programming languages, for example in the context of static analysis for the R programming language~\cite{sihlerAnatomyRealWorldCode2024}, dynamic features in Smalltalk~\cite{callauHowDevelopersUseDynamic2011}, the use of \code{eval} and dynamic behaviour in JavaScript~\cite{richardsTheEvalThatMenDo2011,richardsAnAnalysisOfDynamicBehaviour2010}, dynamic features or code complexity in Python~\cite{akerblomTracingDynamicFeatures2014,grotovComparisonPythonJupyter2022}, inheritance, method chaining, and streams in Java~\cite{temperoHowDoJavaProgramsUseInheritance2008,dyerMiningBillionsAST2014,khatchadourian2020,keshkMethodChainingRedux2023}, or gradual types in TypeScript and Python~\cite{troppmannTypedConfused2024}.
+While this paper also studies features of code, these are sufficiently different that we cannot straightforwardly re-use existing infrastructure.
+We furthermore consider floating-point usage across many different programming languages.

-While some features in dynamically typed programming languages such as Python can be detected statically~\cite{pengEmpiricalStudyCommon2021}, others (for instance types) require programs to be run on suitable inputs~\cite{akerblomTracingDynamicFeatures2014}, which cannot be straight-forwardly automated.
-Detecting floating-point operations in a language like Python would equally require executing the programs due to typical overloading of arithmetic operators such as addition (\code{+}).
-Since this is not possible to automate at a larger scale, we focus on statically typed programming languages only.
+While some features in dynamically typed programming languages such as Python can be detected statically~\cite{pengEmpiricalStudyCommon2021}, others---specifically types---require programs to be run on suitable inputs~\cite{akerblomTracingDynamicFeatures2014}.
+For example, to determine whether an addition (\code{+}) operates over floating-point values requires detection of the operand types at runtime.
+This cannot be straightforwardly automated; to run code it is necessary to obtain---for each project individually---all its required dependencies, and understand how to run the program in a representative way (including representative and meaningful input data and GUI interactions).
+Such information is not available in a consistent format that can be automatically processed at a large scale.
+We thus focus on statically typed programming languages only in this study.